-Sadly Living Coasts in Torquay, which was also part of the Trust and home to penguins in Devon (as well as sea lions, seals and other marine life) was forced to close because of lack of income during lockdown.
+Sadly Living Coasts in Torquay, which was also part of the Trust and home to penguins in Devon (as well as sea lions, seals and other marine life) was forced to close because of lack of income during the 2020 lockdown.

 Other things to do at Paignton Zoo

 Kids can also play on the playgrounds dotted around the zoo, meet and pet farm animals at The Ranch, ride the Jungle Express Train (additional charge) and see a bird show between April and September.
 And don’t miss a wobbly wander across the bridge in Lemur Wood.